brooklynrail/brooklynrail-platform/content/people/carmelyn-malalis.md

 ---
-name: Carmelyn Malalis
+name: Carmelyn P. Malalis
 first_name: Carmelyn
 last_name: Malalis
-short_bio: Chair and Commissioner of the NYC Commission on Human Rights, **Carmelyn Malalis** was appointed in November 2014 following more than a decade in private practice as an advocate for employees' rights in the workplace.
+short_bio: Chair and Commissioner of the NYC Commission on Human Rights, **Carmelyn P. Malalis** was appointed in November 2014 following more than a decade in private practice as an advocate for employees' rights in the workplace.
 Previously, Commissioner Malalis was a partner at Outten & Golden LLP where she co-founded and co-chaired its Lesbian, Gay, Bisexual, and